-The scene was a pre-filmed sequence shot in the leafy environs of Ealing, and saw the all-female Lady Garden (in the, erm, rear of the still) supported by five of us bold and dauntless guys and dolls.
+The scene was shot on 19th April and aired on 7th June (Series 1, Episode 2) and was a pre-filmed sequence shot in the leafy environs of Ealing, and saw the all-female Lady Garden (in the, erm, rear of the still) supported by five of us bold and dauntless guys and dolls.
 The appropriately named Lady Garden were a short-lived comedy quartet comprising of Beattie Edmondson, Rose Johnson, Eleanor Thom, Camille Ucan.
-The blonde bobbed Beattie happens to be the daughter of Adrian Edmonson and Jennifer Saunders, and grew up in Devon, in a 400-year-old granite longhouse on Dartmoor land once owned by my Pafford ancestors.
+The blonde bobbed Beattie happens to be the daughter of Adrian Edmonson and Jennifer Saunders, and grew up in Devon, in a 400-year-old granite longhouse on Dartmoor land once owned by my Pafford ancestors, and now controlled by someone who may well be heir to the throne.
 I kid you not.

 Anyhow, let me assure you.
 There is NO better ice breaker than getting naked with your new colleagues.
 More offices up and down the land should have days like these as a way of making sure their team bond as swiftly as possible.
 Not so much Dress Down Friday, more Dress Off Friday.
 And Monday.
 And Tuesday.
 And, while you’re at it, Wednesday and Thursday too.

 It worked for us.
 During a break between takes, some of the background artistes for a later scene came in to find us sitting sipping coffee in various states of undress.
 “I can’t believe you’re sitting there without your trousers on,” exclaimed one.
 But that was the whole point.
 We’d seen everything of everyone already, so nakedness was simply no longer an issue.
 Silly Brits.
 You don’t find the Germans or the Dutch or the Scandinavians with such a schoolyard nudge-nudge wink-wink response to each others bodies.
 The Carry On films could only ever have been made in Britain.

 So, to the scene in hand: click the video for the full scene reveal.
 And in case it’s a view of me you’re not overly familiar with, I’m the one chatting up the blonde secretary replete with super-classy sock garters.
 Look mum, I’m nude on the BBC and I didn’t even have to show sausage!
 (Makes a change, said everyone else ever.)